-Everyday in practice I encounter overweight pets.
-And year-after-year these dogs and their owners return for their health & wellness check with me.
-They have either never lost a pound or in most cases they have gained even more weight.
+Every day in practice I encounter overweight pets.
+And year after year these dogs and their owners return for their health & wellness checks with me.
+They have either never lost a pound or in most cases, they have gained even more weight.
 Most of the time, the client says “I know what you are going to say,” or, “am I in trouble again for the weight?.”

 Are my clients not listening?